DillonSteyl/SCIE1000/Week 2/bsa_estimation.md

 BSA = 0.024265 x H<sup>0.3964</sup> x M<sup>0.5378</sup>

-**Task:** Modify this program so that it also calculates their estimated BSA using the **Haycock** formula.
+**Task:** Modify this program so that it also calculates the estimated BSA using the **Haycock** formula.
 Your program should also print out the Haycock estimation below the other two estimations, with the following format:
 ```
 Haycock BSA Estimate: (value)
 ```
-In addition, you will need to modify the program below so that it prompts the user to input mass and height, respectively.
+In addition, you will need to modify the program on the left so that it prompts the user to input mass and height, respectively.
 Use the following input messages:

 * "Enter mass: " for mass
 * "Enter height: " for height